Takahiro-Maruki/BMF/README.md

 6. Run GFE_v3.0 (Maruki and Lynch 2015) in the c mode. <br />
 GFE_v3.0 -in MAR_Out.pro -mode c -out Out_c_GFEv3.0.txt

-7. Run bmf, setting the minimum required coverage to call individual genotypes at eight and outputting reference nucleotides. <br />
+7. Run bmf_v1.0, setting the minimum required coverage to call individual genotypes at eight and outputting reference nucleotides. <br />
-bmf -in Out_c_GFEv3.0.txt -rn 1 -min_cov 8 -out Out_rn1_mc8_bmf.txt
+bmf_v1.0 -in Out_c_GFEv3.0.txt -rn 1 -min_cov 8 -out Out_rn1_mc8_bmfv1.0.txt
 - The `-in`, and `-out` options specify the input and output file names, respectively. <br />
 - The reference nucleotides can be shown in the output by setting the `-rn` option at one (1).
 - The minimum and maximum coverage for calling individual genotypes can be specified by the `-min_cov` and `-max_cov`, respectively.
 The default values for the minimum and maximum coverage are 1 and 2,000,000,000, respectively. <br />